pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides.md

-# Create a standalone presentation
+# Create a PowerPoint presentation

+You can use Pandoc to create a presentation for display and editing in PowerPoint, for upload to Google Drive, or for use with other publishing tools.

 ## Ingredients